hwgao/fastrun/README.md

 This is a simple bash script used to create a favorite commands list for bash.

 fs -- used to save a command into the list
+If no parameter, it will save "cd" the current directory into the list.
+If having any parameter, the parameter(s) will be saved into the list.

 fv -- use vi to view and edit the list